 Energy and Resources Group and ERG Summer Minor in Sustainability

-The Energy and Resources Group minor (ERG) and the Energy and Resources Group Summer-Only Minor offer undergraduates the opportunity to develop basic knowledge and skills to help them address the complex and interdependent issues associated with the interaction of social, economic, political, technical, and environmental factors.
+The Energy and Resources Group minor (ERG) and the Sustainability Summer offer undergraduates the opportunity to develop basic knowledge and skills to help them address the complex and interdependent issues associated with the interaction of social, economic, political, technical, and environmental factors.
 Though it is designed primarily to complement majors in the natural sciences and engineering, the ERG minor may be pursued by students in any major with the appropriate prerequisites.

 Environmental Economics and Policy